nathancarter/weblurch/doc/lean-app-plan.md

 ## Types

- 1. Create a new group type for Lean types.
- 1. Make it so that one can create arrows connecting types to terms, but not yet any other kind of arrow.
  1. Update `termGroupToCode` as follows.
     * First, find the set of type bubbles that point to the term group in question.